GDQuest/website/README.md

 - Join the community on [Discord](https://discord.gg/87NNb3Z)
 - You can also find [GDQuest on Twitter](https://twitter.com/NathanGDQuest)

+## Translating pages

+The website supports translations into any language.
+We are currently working on a Spanish version of the tutorials, and we're looking to support languages such as French and Japanese.
+If you'd like to contribute to translating tutorials or other pieces of content, you're most welcome!

+To translate a page, you need to head to the corresponding directory inside the repository's `content` folder, copy the `index.md` file you'll find there, and add the language's code to the extension.

+For example, to translate the game settings tutorial to French, you need to head to the directory `content/tutorial/godot/2D/character-customization/`, duplicate the file `index.md`, which is the tutorial written in English, and name the copy `index.fr.md`.
+For Spanish, name the file `index.es.md`, and you can call it `name.ja.md` for Japanese.

+In general, you need to add the corresponding two-letter country code to the copied markdown file's extension.

 ## Licenses

 The website uses two licenses for its content and its source code, respectively: